Maknee/OOC/README.md

 Single inheritence

-## Who the heck would want to use this?

-Sometimes, C does get a bit messy and hard to manage, even though I love writing raw C code :(.
-The standard library can be tricky at times and there are plenty of unsafe functions that should/are depreciated.
-Anyone who is annoyed by the standard library or feel limited by the amount of primitive data structures in C (struct, arrays), should use this framework.

 ## Why are you reimplementing C++, you dummy?

-Yup, I'll admit it.
-I'm pretty dumb for implementing this framework when C++ exists.
+Yup.
+I'm pretty much reinventing the wheel for implementing this framework when C++ exists.
-But...
-I want to learn.
+But..., sometimes one has to use C and I wanted to learn from this project.
 I didn't fully understand the virtual function table concept.
 I didn't understand how RTTI works.
 This project gave me insight as to how higher level languages such as java are implemented.
 Plus, I want to use this in my other (future) projects :).